The best way to make sales is by applying sales questioning and listening to understand what the customer wants.

 Eliminating these bad habits will raise you up a level in your sales results.

-The old image of the salesperson is the flashy, quick talker.
+The old image of the salesperson is that of a flashy, quick talker.

 I think that salespeople are (for the most part) not like that anymore.